-If you hope to see a sugar pine, you may ask “Where do sugar pine grow?”
-Emblematic of the Sierra Nevada, sugar pines also grow in other parts of the West.
+If you hope to see a sugar pine, you may ask “Where does sugar pine grow?”
+Emblematic of the Sierra Nevada, sugar pines also grow in other parts of the west.
 Their range stretches from the Cascade Range in Oregon through the Klamath and Siskiyou Mountain and into Baja California.

 How to Identify Sugar Pine

 If you are wondering how to identify sugar pine, it is not very difficult once you know what you are looking for.

 You can readily identify sugar pine trees by their massive trunks and large, asymmetrical branches.
 The branches dip slightly from the weight of huge, woody cones.
 The cones grow up to 20 inches (51 cm.) long, with straight, thick scales.